Warren Luff

 Warren Raymond Luff (born 21 April 1976), is best known as a race driver, stunt driver and driver training instructor.
 He is the son of well-known driver training instructor Ian Luff.
-He currently co-drives for Team 18 in the Repco Supercars Championship with Scott Pye in the No. 20 Chevrolet Camaro ZL1.
+He previously co-drived for Team 18 in the Repco Supercars Championship with David Reynolds in the No. 20 Chevrolet Camaro ZL1.

 After starting in the Improved Production category in the early 1990s, he progressed to the Australian Super Touring Championship in 1997 & 1998 and his V8 Supercar debut was at the 1999 Queensland 500.
 He then joined various one make categories with great success.
 He was champion of the Australian Mitsubishi Mirage Cup in 1999 and 2000, then champion in the Brute Utes series in 2002 and 2003, as well as one off's in the Porsche 944 Challenge in 2003 and the Australian Mini Challenge in 2009 and 2010 seasons.

 On 16 September 2012, Luff won his first ever V8 Supercars race, teaming up with Vodafone's Craig Lowndes at the Sandown 500.
 On 7 October 2012, Luff and Lowndes finished 3rd in the Supercheap Bathurst 1000, the 50th running of the event, where their car ran special Peter Brock livery to commemorate the history of Bathurst and Lowndes' mentor.
 In 2013, again with Lowndes, Luff won the inaugural Enduro Cup.
-For 2014 Luff teamed up with Garth Tander to contest the 2014 Pirtek Enduro Cup for the Holden Racing Team.
+For 2014, Luff teamed up with Garth Tander to contest the 2014 Pirtek Enduro Cup for the Holden Racing Team.
 Tander and Luff joined forces again in 2015, and despite not winning a race, won the 2015 Enduro Cup, resulting in Luff becoming the first driver to win the award twice.